 However, we only mention reels that we have/ or are using at this present time so hopefully, there is one in the for you.
 We wouldn’t promote a reel we do not use ourselves.

 As I mentioned earlier this the Daiwa Exist totally blew me away.
 When you Bassman told me he’d forked out £600 on another reel I was gobsmacked.
-He already has the Stella.
+He already has a Stella.

 The drag system on the Daiwa Exist features some of the later reel technology called the ATD drag system.
 ATD stands for Automatic Tournament Drag.
 This effectively increases your hook up rate which is another awesome feature of this amazing reel.
 The Exist can kick out up to 5kg in drag which compared to the old Exist that had 2kg this is a massive improvement.

 Whilst fishing with the Bassman his hook up rate is pretty good, to say the least.
-He insists the Diawa Exist automatic drag system make an enormous from hooking to powering that 70cm bass with relative ease.
+He insists the Daiwa Exist automatic drag system make an enormous difference from hooking to powering that 70cm bass with relative ease.

 Freakin awesome, maybe the best reel out there at the mo but the Shimano Stella is up next.

 Well, there is definitely something to be said about the Shimano reel: The next 4 reels we are going to review all Shimano.But this Shimano Stella has to be the best out of the bunch.
 Or is it just plainly the best lure reel out there?

 Again, you would expect to pay at least around the £600 mark like the Exist it costs a bomb.
 But it’s only expensive if you can’t afford it I was once told.

 The looks amazing compared to the Exist but this isn’t a comparison review so let’s get into the performance of the Stella.